Veterans don Union flag hats and dance to 1940s tunes at VE Day street party

 Many veterans clapped their hands and sang along to the likes of We’ll Meet Again, In The Mood, and Rum And Coca-Cola, and some even took to the dancefloor in the company of members of the home’s staff.

-For Erskine chief executive Ian Cumming, the event was an opportunity to celebrate “the courage of those who changed the tide of history for the better”.
+For Erskine Veterans Charity chief executive Ian Cumming, the event was an opportunity to celebrate “the courage of those who changed the tide of history for the better”.

 He continued: “If they hadn’t won then the world would be a different place.